2580vfrhureal/Docs/docs/Banking-system-design-doc.md

 Certainly!
 Here are a few data flow diagrams for different scenarios in an online banking system, illustrating how requests flow through various services:

 ### Data Flow Diagrams for Online Banking System

+Bank Payment Service
+Purpose: Facilitates the processing of payments for various transactions.
+Key Functions:
+**Transaction Processing:** Manages payment transactions between customers and merchants.
+**Payment Gateway Integration:** Interfaces with third-party payment gateways to process credit/debit card transactions.
+**Fraud Detection:** Implements mechanisms to detect and prevent fraudulent activities.
+**Settlement and Reconciliation:** Ensures accurate settlement of funds between different parties and reconciles transactions to maintain financial accuracy.

+Fund Transfer Service
+Purpose: Allows for the transfer of funds between different accounts within the same or different financial institutions.
+Key Functions:
+**Account-to-Account Transfers:** Enables transfers between accounts held by the same user or different users within the same bank.
+**Interbank Transfers:** Facilitates transfers between accounts held at different banks, often using systems like ACH (Automated Clearing House) or wire transfers.
+**Scheduled Transfers:** Allows users to schedule future transfers, either as one-time or recurring transactions.
+**Transfer Notifications:** Notifies users of successful transfers and any issues that may arise during the process.

 #### Scenario 1: User Initiates Fund Transfer